joeclark-phd/databasebook-postgres/manuscript/chapter01.md

 Rest assured that the lessons of this book are transferable to other relational databases.
 Each of the major brands has its own quirks and special features, but this book mainly covers the fundamentals that apply everywhere.
 As currently planned, one chapter will exhibit some of PostgreSQL's special features.

-> **Aside:** If this book finds any significant success with readers, I fully intend to create additional versions of the text that highlight SQLite, MySQL, Access, or whatever other platforms people are interested in.
+A> If this book finds any significant success with readers, I fully intend to create additional versions of the text that highlight SQLite, MySQL, Access, or whatever other platforms people are interested in.
 Give me feedback!

 ## Example 1: your first PostgreSQL database